Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 Before integrate a GitLab repository, you need to be Git administrator and provide:

 * The GitLab instance URL
-* GitLab API token
+* GitLab API token (GitLab API token scope must contain at least "api")

 You can only integrate GitLab repository that you maintain.

 To integrate GitLab repository
 ''''''''''''''''''''''''''''''

+To create integration, a "post push" webhook will be added on the integrated GitLab repository.
+If this webhook changes, we cannot ensure the good behavior of the plugin.

-Go to the Tuleap project where you want integrate GitLab repository.
+Go to the Tuleap project where you want to integrate GitLab repository.
 There is a button "Add GitLab repository".

 .. figure:: ../../images/screenshots/gitlab/button-gitlab-integration.png